-This sausage stuffing is a savory blend of Italian sausage, bread, vegetables and herbs, all baked to golden brown perfection.
+This sausage stuffing recipe is a savory blend of Italian sausage, bread, vegetables and herbs, all baked to golden brown perfection.
 The perfect hearty side dish for your holiday meal.

-Tips for Sausage Stuffing
+Sausage Stuffing Ingredients

 - You can use pre-prepared unseasoned stuffing cubes, or make your own stuffing cubes by cutting your favorite variety of bread into pieces and leaving it out overnight to get stale.